phxel/KeybindManager/README.md

 ## Contributing

-Contributions to Keybind Manager are welcome!
+Contributions are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please feel free to submit a pull request.

 ## License